-We’re collaborating on nearly 20 local initiatives, convening like-minded organizations and providing support that allows them to further leverage their resources for their programs that benefit youth.
+We’re collaborating on over 20 local initiatives, convening like-minded organizations and providing support that allows them to further leverage their resources for their programs that benefit youth.

 How We Support Our Programs